GetStream/stream-chat-swift/stream-chat-swift-docs/docs/guides/working-with-messages.md

 When `createNewMessage` is called, `ChatChannelController` creates a new message locally and schedules it for send.

-Uploading is handled by `MessageSender`.
+Uploading is handled by an internal entity called `MessageSender`.
 It automatically starts uploading when it detects locally cached messages with `.pendingSend` state.

 There is no need to take care of `MessageSender`, it is created and added to the list of background workers by `ChatClient`.